What it does

 UX highlights

-- Post-Session Summary: After ending a session, a clear summary screen appears (02:10) showing duration and allowing the user to add notes, which is great for reflection and record-keeping.
+- Clear Session Summaries: After completing a session, a summary screen appears (02:10), providing key stats and an option to add notes, which is great for reflection and record-keeping.

-- Dual Timer Modes: The ability to easily toggle between an 'Endless Timer' (01:10) and a 'Countdown Timer' (02:27) on the main screen provides useful flexibility for different types of tasks.
+- Dual Timer Modes: The app offers both an 'Endless Timer' (stopwatch) and a 'Countdown Timer', providing flexibility for different types of tasks.

 Monetization & growth